5inf/uprog2/README.md

     sudo ftdi_eeprom --device i:0x0403:0x6001 --flash-eeprom ftdi.conf
     sudo insmod ftdi_sio

 After this your FTDI device has its manufacturer string changed to 5inf and the device name changed to USBPROG2 (and currently the serial number set to 0815 as well as some other settings are also modified.
-Use with caution!).
+Save the eeprom config read with --read-eeprom for restoring later and use with caution!).

+After changing the strings any udev rules eventually in place might also need to be adapted (see above).